 The federal government on Friday told election officials in 21 states that hackers targeted their systems before last year’s presidential election.

 The AP contacted every state election office to determine which ones had been informed that their election systems had been targeted.
-The others confirming were Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Illinois, Iowa, Maryland, Minnesota, North Dakota, Oklahoma, Oregon, Texas and Washington.
+While not all responded immediately, the others confirming they had been targets were Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Illinois, Iowa, Maryland, Minnesota, Oklahoma, Oregon and Washington.

-Being targeted does not mean that sensitive voter data was manipulated or results were changed.
-A hacker targeting a system without getting inside is similar to a burglar circling a house checking for unlocked doors and windows.
+It does not mean that sensitive voter data was manipulated or results were changed.
+Hackers targeting a system without getting inside is similar to a burglar circling a house checking for unlocked doors and windows.